Michelle Hunziker: Career

 Hunziker joined ZDF's Wetten, dass..?, Germany's most popular TV show in October 2009.
 The show was also syndicated live on the Austrian ORF and SF1 in her native Switzerland.

-In 2006, she released an album in English, Lole, that was available only in German-speaking countries; the only single off the album was "From Noon Till Midnight".
+In 2006, she released an album in English, Lole, that was available only in German-speaking countries; the only single released from the album was "From Noon Till Midnight".

 Hunziker co-hosted the Italian comedy shows Zelig (Italia 1) and Scherzi a parte (Canale 5) in 2001.
 Zelig is one of the most famous Italian TV shows.
 Later that year, she received the Italian TV Oscar in the category "Discovery of the Year".
 She also co-hosted the Italian open-air music show Festivalbar with Daniele Bossari and Alessia Marcuzzi.

 She has also starred in the musicals directed by Saverio Marconi The Sound of Music (playing the role of Maria von Trapp) and Cabaret (playing the role of Sally Bowles); both had huge success in Italy.

 In 2007, Hunziker and Pippo Baudo hosted the Italian song contest, the Festival di Sanremo, on Rai Uno.
 Later, she co-hosted Striscia la notizia again with Ezio Greggio and Paperissima with Gerry Scotti.

 In 2018, she again hosted the Sanremo Music Festival on Rai 1, this time with Claudio Baglioni and Pierfrancesco Favino.
 In 2020, she appeared in a video posted by Mimmo Modem, with a neomelodic song by Niko Pandetta, Marco Calone and Pino Franzese called "Danza".

 In 2024, Hunziker hosted Andrea Bocelli 30: The Celebration on Canale 5.